An attitude is an emotion and belief (good or bad) portrayed by you or someone else.

 I wish in the 30 years I have suffered from OCD, depression, anxiety, stress, and PTSD that my GPs which I have had a few, could have suggested hypnosis.

-It is not for me to tell them to their jobs but no one ever suggested it and like a good little soldier I went on my merry way without questioning it or bringing it up in conversation.
+It is not for me to tell them to do their jobs but no one ever suggested it and like a good little soldier I went on my merry way without questioning it or bringing it up in conversation.
+It was only by chance I came across some videos through social media did I really start thinking about a way to help myself.
+If I can find a way of not being dependant on prescribed drugs for the rest of my life, then I obviously have to give it a go.

 I think as I am getting older I am getting a little wiser and have decided to explore neuroplasticity and brain training.

-I have just started the art of self-hypnosis and have found a braining training motivational speaker ‘Jake Ducey’.
-I have subscribed to his Facebook videos and am on his mailing list and find the information he gives is valuable, which I am now implementing into my own life.
+I have just started the art of self-hypnosis and have found a braining training motivational speaker ‘Jake Ducey’as well as the Monroe Institute.
+I have subscribed to Jakes’s Facebook videos and am on his mailing list.
+I have found the information he gives is valuable, which I am now implementing into my own life.

 For years I have been programmed to think that I was not good enough, that I was a failure, I would not amount to much or have nice things.
 I was criticized, judged, humiliated, and belittled.
 I started believing everything anyone said to me.